Some of the frequently asked questions that we have received regarding the COVID-19 outbreak include:

 As a part of the CARES Act, over-the-counter (OTC) drugs, including menstrual products, are now deemed an eligible expense when using your MERS Health Care Savings Program (HCSP) account.

 This change is effective for expenses incurred on or after January 1, 2020.
 If you previously submitted a claim for an OTC item you purchased since that time and was denied, you can resubmit the claim online through the Claims Management portal in myMERS or via the mobile app.
-At this time, these are the only methods in which reimbursement requests can be submitted.
+You are able to use your Health Benefits debit card to cover these OTC expenses.

 There are some options available if you have an outstanding loan and, due to job loss, may be required to repay the remaining amount due in full immediately, as required by the terms of the loan.
 MERS cannot advise you on this and we encourage consultation with a tax professional.